Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: No

-ChatGPT is the most popular AI app on Android right now, and for good reason.
-It handles almost any task you throw at it — from writing a professional email to explaining a complex math problem in simple English.
+ChatGPT is the most popular AI app on Android right now, and it earns that spot.
+It handles almost anything you throw at it — from drafting a professional email to explaining a tough math problem in plain English.
+In 2026 the default model is the faster, clearer GPT-5.5 Instant, which free users get too (with usage caps), so the free tier is more capable than ever.

 Why it stands out:

-• Voice mode lets you speak naturally and get a spoken reply
+- Voice mode lets you speak naturally and get a spoken reply back

-• Camera mode lets you point your phone at anything and ask questions about it
+- Camera mode lets you point your phone at something and ask about it

-💡 Pro Tip: Use ChatGPT’s custom instructions feature to tell it your name, job, and preferences.
-It will remember these across every conversation and give more relevant answers every time.
+💡 Pro Tip: Use ChatGPT's custom instructions to tell it your name, job, and preferences once.
+It remembers them across every chat and gives more relevant answers every time.

 2. Google Gemini — Best for Android-Native AI